DataDog/integrations-core/docs/dev/new_check_howto.md

    git switch -c <YOUR INTEGRATION NAME> origin/master
    ```

-## Configure the Development Toolkit
+## Configure the developer tool

-Assuming you've installed [the Agent Integration Developer Tool][3], configure the Development Toolkit for the `integrations-extras` repo:
+Assuming you've installed [the Agent Integration Developer Tool][3], configure the tool for the `integrations-extras` repo:

 1. Optionally, if your `integrations-extras` repo is somewhere other than `$HOME/dd/`, adjust the `ddev` configuration file:
    ```